HenestrosaDev/ios-interview-questions/README.md

 	<details>
 		<summary>Answer</summary>

 	The answer depends on your experience with Face ID or Touch ID.
-Here is how I would approach it:
+Here's how I would approach it:

 	>I have used them as an alternative login method for applications that stored sensitive information, such as bank transactions and stock positions.
 I have also used them in an application that stored sensitive information in the keychain, which users could access by logging in with Face ID or Touch ID.
 	</details>